Searching

 Search Query Syntax

-• SearchBlox query syntax is a combination of Elasticsearch query syntax and custom query syntax.
+• The SearchBlox query syntax combines Elasticsearch syntax with SearchBlox’s custom syntax.

 Operators in Search